 6. Best for Those with Fair Credit: Citi Double Cash Card

-If you have a fair credit score, you can still find some credit cards with 0% APR.
+If you have a fair credit score, you can still find some options for a no APR credit card.
 But your options will be more limited.
-That’s why the Citi Double Cash Card is nice because you can qualify even with fair credit.
+That’s why the Citi Double Cash Credit Card is nice because you can qualify even with an average credit score.
 Getting the card to pay down some credit card debt can help you increase your credit score with time.
-The card comes with an 18-month 0% APR period.
-And balance transfers are available at only 3%.
-The card comes with no annual fee and a generous rewards program.
+The card comes with a 0% intro APR for 18 months.
+And balance transfers are available with a transaction fee of only 3%.
+The credit card comes with no annual fee and a generous rewards program.
 You can earn an unlimited 1% cash back when you buy, plus an additional 1% as you pay, on every purchase, with no limit and category restrictions.

-Why We Love It: Citi Double Cash Card's 18-month intro period offer with a 3% competitive balance transfer fee makes it a great option for a no APR credit card.
+Why We Picked It: Citi Double Cash Card's 18-month intro period offer with a 3% competitive balance transfer fee makes it a great option for a no APR credit card.
 With its excellent rewards program and wide acceptance, it is definitely worth considering for those looking to build credit while earning rewards.

 7. Best for No Foreign Transaction Fee: Fifth Third 1% Cash/Back Card